VikParuchuri/boston-python-ml/index.md

 ## Minimizing distances between vectors

-* We want to minimize the distance between two similar feature vectors.
-  * For example, the below text fragments are substantially similar:
+* The below text fragments are substantially similar:
   * Bill wanted to grow up and be a Doctor.
   * bill wnted to gorw up and a be a doctor!
 * However, the simple tokenization we outlined above will not catch this.
 * Spell correction using aspell or [Peter Norvig's method](http://norvig.com/spell-correct.html).
-* We minimize distance because we want the same response to get the same score from our algorithm.
+* Minimize distance because we want the same response to get the same score from our algorithm.

 --- .class #id